 In most cases, the class teacher is the best person to contact.
-Alternatively the Head of Junior School (Mr Smerdon) or the Headmistress (Miss Dunn) may be more appropriate.
-Contact may be made by telephone through the School Office 01392 273417 or office@maynard.co.uk.
-Information relating to the Junior School may also be sought through the Junior School Office at helenlloyd@maynard.co.uk.
+Alternatively the Head of Junior School or the Head may be more appropriate.
+In the first instance, contact may be made by telephone through the School Office 01392 273417 or office@maynard.co.uk.